FloreauLuca/floreauluca.github.io/aer_racers/blogpost_postmortem.md

 > Tools Hierarchy

 Next, we welcomed the second-year Game Artist for the production of graphic models.
-They used Nicolas Vallée's concept art to produce the environment, the ships, and the totems.
+They used Nicolas Vallee's concept art to produce the environment, the ships, and the totems.

 <img src="data/hierarchy_art.png" width="300" alt="Art Hierarchy">